 While most encounters have been supportive, the walk has not been without tension.
 In parts of Georgia, a small group of Christian fundamentalists confronted the monks with signs and shouted warnings, accusing them of promoting false beliefs.

 Elsewhere, the response has been markedly different.
-Churches along the route have opened their doors to the monks, offering meals, rest, and, in some cases, overnight shelter.
-Volunteers from Christian congregations have described the gesture as an expression of shared values rather than shared doctrine.
+Churches along the route, including Christian congregations, have opened their doors to the monks, providing meals, places to rest, and in some cases overnight shelter.
+Hosts have described the gesture as an act of hospitality rooted in shared values rather than shared theology.

 Long-distance walks have played a role in American public life, often tied to organized movements or specific demands.
 This walk resists that tradition.

 It is not organized around a coalition, a set of demands, or a planned rally with public officials.
 Instead, it moves forward quietly, one step at a time.
-Those involved describe the journey as a spiritual practice rather than a protest, aimed at reflection rather than legislation.
+Even as the crowds grow, the monks have emphasized that the walk is a practice, not a campaign.

 At the Georgia gathering, one speaker addressed a question she had seen posted on social media, “What comes next?” by suggesting that the walk itself offers a rare pause.
 In a time marked by urgency and anger, she said, walking together allows people to exhale and recognize peace as a shared responsibility.